 The Jimmy Fallon Experience

 Make a pilgrimage to see where Jimmy Fallon grew up.
 Jimmy, who brought “The Tonight Show” back where it belongs, is revered in Saugerties.
 Jimmy spent his formative years strolling the Historic District and chowing down at the Village Diner after a tough day of classes at Saugerties High School.
 Locals each have their own Jimmy story and all end with “He’s so down-to-earth, a really nice guy.”
 Many shops have creative odes to Jimmy in their windows.
-The design studio/retail shop Rock Star Rodeo is rumored to be owned by Jimmy’s best bud, so you may spot him as he makes his getaway.

 Diamond Mills Hotel is located in the heart of the village.
 Housed on the site of a former mill, it keeps traces of its blue-collar industrial legacy intact, despite a sophisticated level of service that caters to discerning bluebloods.
 Each of the thirty rooms offer private balcony with majestic views of the Esopus Falls, Saugerties answer to Niagara.
 If that’s not enough, heated bathroom floors, just-cut flowers at turndown and morning coffee service with fresh cream brought to your room, will satiate the most demanding guest.
 The Tavern at Diamond Mills serves delicious Hudson Valley cuisine in an inviting space, or dine al fresco on the panoramic terrace.
 The CIA-trained chef merits a Michelin Star.